Best Things to Do in Paris in March 2026 – Quick Guide by a Local

 Here’s the full list of exhibitions, shows, and concerts for your dates in Paris (use the calendar on the left side to select a date range).

-Need more things to do in Paris in March?
-Have a look at our articles about February in Paris and April in Paris.
-Some of the proposals for these months are also great for March in Paris.
+Also, take a look at my articles about February in Paris and April in Paris.
+Many of the ideas for those months are also perfect for a March visit.

 Where to Stay in Paris in March